 A few years back, I bought this packet of mint seeds to plant in my yard for fresh mint.
 Not only did I have no idea how to grow mint, but there was no thought given to how I would use the stuff when it started to grow…and grow it did!
 So, the first thing you should know is that mint is prolific!
 No, seriously, you'll have to keep on top of it so this plant doesn’t spread all over your yard.
 But it needs little care to keep it alive, and you get a lot of it for whatever uses you have in mind.
 Which brings me to my second point…What can you do with fresh mint?

 Last year, I grew tomato and cucumber seedlings in styrofoam cups on my kitchen's southwest windowsill.
 After a couple of weeks, they were a couple of inches tall!
 My cucumbers are once again rapidly growing.
 This year's cucumber and tomato seedlings (along with other herb seedlings) are sitting on my living room windowsill, which roughly faces southwest.
 So this year, I'm sharing my gardening journey, pitfalls, mistakes, triumphs, and tips.
 This will probably be the first in a series of articles following my journey from planting the seeds to using my homegrown vegetables in recipes.
 Herbs…They are fun to grow AND useful for many things!
 This spring's goal is to increase the variety of my existing indoor and outdoor herbs.
 A second—but equally important—goal is to learn more about the care of these plants so I can get the most out of the growing experience.
 Over the years, I have looked forward to planting seeds indoors.
 I love watching the fragile green seedlings push their way up through the moist soil and begin to sprout.
 We live in a rental home, so digging up the yard is not an option and limits my ability to grow vegetables and herbs.
 We have a small raised garden for growing mint, sage, and chives, and there are also usually a few containers on the back patio where herbs like cilantro, parsley, dill, and chamomile grow over the spring and summer.
-So this year, I wanted to plant more herbs in containers, with the idea that they can be placed outdoors on the patio or indoors on a windowsill, keeping my houseplants company.
-A couple of months ago, I bought this gorgeous little pothos plant from my local home and garden store that had too little soil in too small a pot.
-So I knew the poor thing would need to be repotted sooner rather than later.
-Now that the warmer weather has arrived, it’s time to give this struggling plant baby a better plot of earth. |
+So this year, I wanted to plant more herbs in containers, with the idea that they can be placed outdoors on the patio or indoors on a windowsill, keeping my houseplants company. |

 Author